-The goal in treating tension headaches at the pain clinic in Lakeland, Florida, is to treat the symptoms as soon as they start.
-Then, to prevent future headaches by avoiding or changing the triggers.
+The goal in treating tension headaches at the pain clinic in Lakeland, Florida, is to treat the symptoms as soon as they start and then to prevent future headaches by avoiding or changing the triggers.
 To discover your specific headache triggers, keep a headache diary.
 Every day, note the foods you eat, stressful events, weather changes, and physical activity.

 When a headache occurs, record the time it starts and stops in your diary.
 The diary helps identify specific headache triggers so that you can make lifestyle changes to help reduce the number of headaches.

 When a headache first begins, some people find headache relief in a hot or cold shower (or bath).
 If a shower or bath is not possible, try to rest in a quiet room with a cool cloth on your forehead.
 Also, gently massaging your head and neck muscles may help provide relief.

 Over-the-counter pain medicine such as aspirin, ibuprofen, or acetaminophen can help relieve tension headache pain.
 Some people find products that also contain caffeine work better to relieve the pain.